ym2151-log-editor

 JSON Format

-The editor handles YM2151 event logs in JSON format:
+The editor handles YM2151 event logs in the following JSON format:

 {